Discussing Torah matters because the Torah matters

 13. In Genesis 24, Eliezer and Rebekah meet at a well and then go to her house.
 At her house, their special encounter at the well is relayed to her family.
 This is an important moment for Rebekah.
 As she listens to Eliezer retell the story, she comes to understand more about herself.
 Think about it: back when she was drawing water for the camels, she was focused only on the task at hand.
 She had no idea what would come of her actions.
 She doesn’t put it all together until she hears it through Eliezer’s voice as he recounts the events later on.
 Then something special takes place.
 It works the same way with our own testimony.
 Any time we reflect on our past and consider how God brought us to Him, we recount certain moments that, at the time, may have seemed mundane or commonplace.
 But later we perceive them differently.
 Those moments become special to us once we hear them through the voice of the Spirit.

 Genesis 5 is a connect-the-dots chapter where God draws a line from Adam to Noah.
-What we have at the surface level is a list of descendants spanning 10 generations.
-If we look just beneath the surface, the meaning of each name preaches the Gospel message:
+At the surface it is a list of descendants spanning 10 generations.
+Beneath the surface, the meaning of each name preaches the Gospel message:

 Man (is) appointed mortal, sorrow, (but) blessed God shall come down, teaching.
 His death shall bring, the despairing, rest.
 As Chuck Missler says, You will never convince me that a group of Jewish rabbis conspired to hide the Christian Gospel right here in a genealogy within their venerated Torah!”

-The commentators have puzzled over this for many years.
+The commentators have puzzled over this for years.
 Its plural form must have implications.
-One thought is that, when Cain killed Abel, he didn’t just end the existence of one man.
+One interpretation is that when Cain killed Abel, he didn’t just end the life of one man.
 He ended the life of Abel’s entire lineage!
 Here’s how Matthew Poole’s Commentary puts it: “In the Hebrew it is bloods to charge Cain with the murder of all those that might naturally have come out of Abel’s loins” (Source).
-To lean into this idea, the murder of Abel was actually a mass murder.
-And the victims of Cain––that is, Abel’s unborn descendants––cried out to God.
+And now the victims of Cain––not just Abel but also his unborn descendants––cry out to God from the ground.

 In Genesis 4, we read about Cains descendant, Lamech.
-Lamech kills a young man for wounding him.
-He doesnt forgive the young man.
-No, he kills him.
-And then he says, ...if Cain is avenged seven times, then Lamech will be avenged 77 times.”
-With this in mind, can you hear the parallel?
-Lamech used this language in the context of murder, but Jesus uses it in the context of forgiveness.
-Jesus wants to lay them side by side so he borrows the same language.
-His underlying message is that unforgiveness is akin to murder.
-If I do not forgive you, then I essentially cut you out of my life.
-Your place in my world ceases to exist.
-This is murder, in a spiritual sense.
+Lamech chooses violence over forgiveness when he kills a young man for wounding him.
+And Lamech says, ...if Cain is avenged seven times, then Lamech will be avenged 77 times.”
+Whereas Lamech uses this language in the context of murder, Jesus uses it in the context of forgiveness.
+Jesus borrows the same language to associate unforgiveness with murder.
+For example, if I do not forgive you, then I essentially cut you out of my life.
+Your presence in my world ceases to exist.
+This is murder in a spiritual sense.
 And when I do this––when I choose the path of unforgiveness––the relationship between us dies, and the fruit of that relationship never takes life.
 Like the lost lineage of Abel, the potential between us goes unrealized.
-But not in God’s purview, for He sees what is lost.
+But not in God’s purview because He sees what is lost.
 He sees what could have been.

 Thinking back on Abel’s bloods crying out to God from the ground, I think it goes to show how appalled God is by murder and unforgiveness.
-Cain’s murder wasn’t just a murder; it was a mass murder.
-Unforgiveness isn’t just a one-time violation; it’s an ongoing violation that you and I will never understand.
+Cain’s murder didn’t end the life of a single man; it ended the life-possibility of many after him.
+Unforgiveness isn’t just a one-and-done violation; it’s a violation that eliminates more possibilities than you and I will never understand.

-I said earlier that Abel’s descendants were jailed in a state of lost potential, crying out behind bars so to speak.
-Well, in keeping with that analogy, God heard their cries and saw fit to bail them out.
-By God’s gracious intervention, Abel’s descendants escaped the violence of Cain even though Abel did not.
-At least, this is how I see it, and I believe this is how Eve saw it, too.
-Here is why I say that.
+I said earlier that Abel’s descendants were jailed in a state of potential.
+Well, in keeping with that analogy, God hears their cries and sees fit to bail them out.
+By God’s gracious intervention, Abel’s descendants escape the violence of Cain even if Abel does not.
+At least, I believe this is how Eve sees it.
+Here is why.

-When Babel calls together humanity saying let’s go up!, God calls together His legions and says let’s go down!
-It’s like a battle scene where the two sides rush the field toward one another.
-Except in this case, the battlefield is vertical.
+Here’s the tension: When the globalists call together a let’s go up!, the heavens call together a let’s go down!
+It’s like a battle scene where two impressive forces rush the field toward one another.
+Except, in this case, the battlefield is vertical.
 It’s heaven versus earth.
-Earth is advancing on heaven, looking to annex new territory for itself.
-But God, with his army of angels, organizes a counter-offense.
-His army falls upon the city, infiltrates their tower, and confuses the frequency of their communications.
+Earth is advancing on heaven, looking to annex new territory for itself, but God organizes a counter-offensive to protect what is His.
+His heavenly army falls upon the earthly city, infiltrates their tower, and confuses the frequency of their communications.
 The people scatter.
-The defeat is swift!
-God and His angels return to Heaven, victorious.
+Their defeat is swift.
+God and His angels return to Heaven victorious.
 The credits roll and Psalm 89 plays...

 Let the heavens praise your wonders, O Lord,